c2c-project/link-generator/README.md

 - `show`: Show currently selected list
 - `select <#>`: Select a list for manipulation
 - `upload`: Upload generated links; must do after you select a contact list
-- `backup`: generate a backup.txt and backup.csv with corresponding generated links. __NOTE__: backup.* is always overwritten with each `backup` invocation
+- `backup`: Generate a backup.txt and backup.csv with corresponding generated links, using the currently selected list.
+ __NOTE__: backup.* is always overwritten with each `backup` invocation

 # Example
 The current ideal way to use this is as follows: